ouspg/CompSec/Lab2_Network/README.md

 ---
 **Scoreboard**

 At this point we might have seen some notifications about challenges we have completed.
-There is actually board about challenges you have completed and... it is behind a challenge.
+There is actually board about challenges you have completed and... it is behind of challenge.

 Sometimes the HTML contains unwanted stuff.
 This site has for example a scoreboard, and the top bar should contain a link to it.
 Use your browsers developer tools and make it visible.
 __Hint__ You can edit the fields in "Inspector" tab